• Skip to primary navigation

 4.64 from 11 votes

-This overnight panettone french toast is the perfect make-ahead breakfast for a stress-free morning!
-Made with panettone and baked in a delicious egg and milk custard, then topped with amaretto whipped cream and maple syrup!
+A delicious make-ahead breakfast, my panettone French toast casserole is baked in the oven until it’s light, fluffy, and perfectly golden on top.
+Only 10 minutes of prep time the night before is needed, and it makes for an easy breakfast for a stress-free morning.
+The panettone is baked in a delicious egg and milk custard, then topped with amaretto whipped cream and maple syrup!

 Course Breakfast